andrewt3000/web_development/README.md

 ### Future: Serverless functions
+Pros:
+- simple scalability
+- paying only for what you use
+Cons:
-The upside to serverless is simple scalability and paying only for what you use.
-The downside is propreitary routing apis and lack of control of the environment.
-For instance, I had an issue with aws lambda because it only supporting an older version of node.
+- propreitary routing apis
+- lack of control of the environment.
+(For instance, in the past I had an issue with aws lambda because it only supporting an older version of node)

+The stateless nature of serverless functions is what makes them easily scalable, but it's not clear how to handle any shared state such as database connection pooling.

 | MS Azure | Amazon AWS | Vercel |
 |---|---|----|